aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1460-Evaluating Unsupervised Learning Models.md

-We see that K-Means and Ward Linkage have a high score.
-We’d expect this, based on the matrices we previously observed.
+We see that K-Means and Ward Linkage have high scores.
+We’d expect this based on the matrices we previously observed.

 ### Fowlkes Mallows Score

-The Fowlkes Mallow Score is similar to Adjusted Rand Index, in as much that it tells you the degree to which cluster assignments are ‘correct’.
+The Fowlkes Mallow Score is similar to the Adjusted Rand Index in that it tells you the degree to which cluster assignments are ‘correct’.

-In particular, it calculates the geometric mean (special type of average where we multiply the numbers together and then take a square root (for two numbers)) between precision and recall.
+In particular, it calculates the geometric mean (a special type of average where we multiply the numbers together and then take a square root (for two numbers)) between precision and recall.
 It’s bounded between 0 and 1, with higher values being better.

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_dddc7808500d41f28f00c4f3bfbfdefe.png)